parsley42/ruby-awstools/README.md

 * `bar.dev` -> `bar.dev`, `bar.dev.foo.com`
 * `baz.cfg` -> `baz.cfg.foo.com`

+#### Standard Parameters and Normalization

-Note that the library provides a `normalize_name_parameters` function that performs this normalization on the following parameters:
+The library provides a `normalize_name_parameters` function that performs DNS name canonicalization and checks/fixes the following standard parameters:
 * name (instance or DNS record name)
 * cname
 * volname
 * snapname
+* az (uppercase availability zone, letter only, e.g. 'A')
+* availability\_zone (library created parameter = lowercase region + az)

 For `name` and `cname`, the function also creates and populates parameter values for `fqdn` and `cfqdn` for a`cname` parameter.